My First Book Haul of 2025 & Some Personal Oversharing Yada Yada…

 Oh wait, that’s exactly what it does not care about.

 I’m not sick.
-I don’t know anyone who is and the confirmed cases are in the single digits for my area, so I guess we’re doing something half-way right (I’m going to look back at this point in weeks, months or years and laugh at my naïveté, I just know it.)
+I don’t know anyone who is and the confirmed cases are in the single digits for my area, so I guess we’re doing something halfway right (I’m going to look back at this point in weeks, months or years and laugh at my naïveté, I just know it.)
 It can only get worse from here!
 Bright side, it’s a great time to be an introvert.

 The kid is officially out of school for three weeks.
 He was supposed to travel across the border to southern New York for March Break, but that trip was cancelled on Monday.
 If I don’t have COVID-19 now, I sure as shit would if the people in my house were to step one foot into the U.S. Get your shit together down there already.
 It’s embarrassing, like Americans have the world’s most incompetent trumpy president… oh, hey!
 They do!

 As of Monday, my family switched gears from paying attention, but not really caring, to full-on isolation mode.
 That means we bought extra groceries that should keep us from leaving the house for two weeks, if not three.
 We are set with streaming services, games and books.
-Though I am kind of bummed that I didn’t check out more books from the library before if closed.
+Though I am kind of bummed that I didn’t check out more books from the library before it closed.
 Overall, this isolation business is in no way an issue for me because I’m severely introverted.
 As long as I have Netflix and cheese, I’m good.

 Seriously, you should see how much extra cheese I bought last night.